Late Inflammatory Reactions To Dermal Fillers

 Netherlands researchers have been investigating hypersensitivity and late inflammatory reactions to dermal fillers.
 Specifically, this refers to hyaluronic-based (HA) fillers.

-Teams from the Erasmus Medical Centre in Rotterdam and the department of dermatology at the Amsterdam University medical centre published their findings in the Clinical, Cosmetic and Investigational Dermatology journal.
+Teams from the Erasmus Medical Centre in Rotterdam and the Department of Dermatology at the Amsterdam University medical centre have published their findings.
+These can be found in the Clinical, Cosmetic and Investigational Dermatology journal.

 Hypersensitivity and late inflammatory reactions to HA fillers

 A lack of understanding of the etiology of late inflammatory reactions (LIRs) to HA fillers led to this study.
 The researchers advised some people believe LIRs stem from hypersensitivity reactions, despite the fact that “evidence to support this is very scarce”.

 In order to elucidate whether immediate or delayed hypersensitivity reactions follow HA fillers, 12 patients were studied.

 Each underwent both a general allergy test and a series of 0.1cc bolus intradermal tests using a number of HA fillers.

 The study authors advised that a “positive allergic reaction was defined as erythema, firmness or swelling.”